-- maintaining the quality of the academic supervision for the student and their research; - ensuring that the research facilities and supervision are appropriate for the conduct of any research by the student; - producing any formal review documentation in line with University procedures; - ensuring that the student is progressing through their research programme, within University and School: - o regulations and policies; - o review and assessment arrangements; and - expectations of appropriate levels of student learning support, information and guidance. - attending relevant School committees as required; - reporting to the Director of Research as required.
+- maintaining the quality of the academic supervision for the student and their research; - ensuring that the research facilities and supervision are appropriate for the conduct of any research by the student; - producing any formal review documentation in line with University procedures; - ensuring that the student is progressing through their research programme, within University and Faculty: - o regulations and policies; - o review and assessment arrangements; and - expectations of appropriate levels of student learning support, information and guidance. - · attending relevant Faculty committees as required; - reporting to the relevant Director of Research as required.